Connecticut Department of Social Services

 Regional Office Highlights

 The regional offices provide direct service to eligible clients in the areas of Food Stamps, Temporary Financial Assistance (TFA), State Supplement, Medical, OMB, SLMB, and SAGA cash and medical assistance.
 In addition, the regional office provides onsite Child Support Services, Social Work Services, as well as Client Fraud and Resources Services.
+Of particular note, this year is within the Client Fraud and Resources units.
+These units piloted a project concentrating within certain supportive programming, such as child care services, in which a high level of fraud would be most likely, as well as, determining the impact on future procedural requirements and service delivery in those program areas.

 Additionally, the Northern region has continued its cooperative relationships with services providers in the areas of employment services, HUSKY services and services to single adults, by developing ways of improving service delivery to better the lives of the citizenry of the Northern Region.